sedovalx/openssl-scripts/README.md

 Signature ok
 ```

-The certificate is ready and may be found in the `certs` folder.
-The corresponding key is in the `private` folder.
+The certificate is ready and may be found in the `root-ca/interm-adm/interm-hub/certs` folder.
+The corresponding key is in the `root-ca/interm-adm/interm-hub/private` folder.

 ## Troubleshooting

 - Check if the `openssl` is installed in your system and is in the PATH
-- Try to go through the process using the same pass phrase for all (Ca and intermediates) keys.
+- Try to go through the process using the same pass phrase for all (CA and intermediates) keys.
 Then, if everything goes fine, try to start from the begining using different pass phrases.
 - Don't forget to `cd` before executing the `init-interm.sh` script
 - Plan the certificate path length from the begining.
-Basically, when you create a top level intermediate certificate you need to know how many nested intermediates you want to create.
+Basically, when you create a top level intermediate certificate you need to know how many nested intermediates you will create.